BarelyMiSSeD/minqlx-plugins/README.md

 <b>set qlx_invoteonlyAllowSpectator "0"</b> - Set to "1" to allow spectators to remain on the server indefiniltely even when not on the invite only list  (1 is on, 0 is off).<br>
 <b>set qlx_inviteonlySpectatorTime "3"</b> - Sets the amount of time (in minutes) a player can be a spectaror before being kicked if not on the invote only list.<br>
 <i>Set qlx_invoteonlyAllowSpectator and qlx_inviteonlySpectatorTime to "0" to kick players immediately.</i><br>

+<br><br>
+# Specall.py

+This script was added to help admins running pickup games.

+When the time to start picking teams arrives it can be hard to get everyone to go to spectator so the process can start.
+This script will put everyone to spectate wth a single command.

+If the command is followed by a teamsize, the teamsize will be set to the desired size when everyone is put to spectator.

+<br><br>
+Commands available with specall.py listed with the default settings

+<b>•	Permission level 5</b>

+<b>!specall</b> (alternatively !allspec)

+Puts all players to spectator.
+Include teamsize if you also want to set/change the teamsize (teamsize is not required).
+This command will not work during an active match.

+Usage: !specall 'teamsize'

+<b>!forcespecall</b> (alternatively !forceallspec or !specallforce)

+Puts all players to spectator.
+Include teamsize if you also want to set/change the teamsize (teamsize is not required).
+This command will work at any time, use with caution.

+Usage: !forcespecall 'teamsize'

+<b>!v_specall</b> (alternatively !versionspecall)

+Checks to see if the current released version of specall.py is running on the server.

+Usage: !v_specall

+<br><br>
+<b>CVAR(s)</b>
+<b>The following bot setting(s) used in the specall script can be set with the rest of the minqlx bot settings:</b><br>
+The setting(s) are shown with the default settings.<br>

+<b>qlx_specallAdminLevel "5"</b> - Sets the minqlx server permisson level needed to use the specall.py commands.<br>